Everything PR News

 When The Wall Street Journal writes that a company is the leader in its category, readers believe it — because it wasn't paid placement.
 When a peer-reviewed study cites a firm's data, the citation carries weight because independent researchers chose to reference it.
 When an industry analyst names a brand as a category leader, the mention compounds — other reporters quote it, prospects cite it back in sales calls, competitors lose ground they can't buy back with ad spend.

-PR produces that third-party validation through earned media coverage, thought leadership content, reputation management, crisis communications, and stakeholder relations.
+PR produces that third-party validation through earned media coverage, executive positioning, reputation management, crisis communications, stakeholder relations, and — increasingly — authority inside AI answer engines.

-Where They Overlap — and Where They Don't
+Where PR and Marketing Overlap — and Where They Don't

 If you want to guarantee a message is seen exactly as written, you advertise.
 If you want that message to be believed, you earn it through PR.
 The best-resourced organizations run both — paid for reach, earned for credibility, owned for depth — and measure each against the outcome it's built to produce.